U.S. Bank Altitude Reserve Visa Infinite Card Review: Is It Worth the $400 Annual Fee?

 The U.S. Bank Altitude Reserve Visa Infinite Card is a metal credit card for people with excellent credit.
 The priciest of U.S. Bank’s personal credit cards, it has an annual fee of $400 and comes with some nice luxury benefits, but is the fee worth the benefits?
 Keep reading to decide for yourself.

 This card has good benefits, and some people may want it for the perceived prestige of having a card that’s made of metal.
-The annual fee is relatively high compared to most credit cards, but lower among high-end benefits-heavy cards it competes with, like the Platinum Card from American Express and Chase Sapphire Reserve Card.
+The annual fee is relatively high compared to most credit cards, but lower among high-end benefits-heavy cards it competes with, like the The Platinum Card® from American Express (Review) and Chase Sapphire Reserve Card.

 It gives 3 reward points per dollar spent on mobile wallet purchases.
 We’ve never seen a card offer additional rewards for mobile wallet purchases, so that makes this card unique.
 If you make lots of mobile wallet purchases, this may be a good card for you.